chemfiles/chemfiles/doc/devdoc/internals.rst

    file
    format

-Every ``Format`` class is associated to a ``File`` class, and the associations are managed by the ``TrajectoryFactory`` class.
+Every ``Format`` class can be associated to an extension and a format name, the associations are managed by the ``FormatFactory`` class.
 New file and formats should be registered with this class.

-.. doxygenclass:: chemfiles::TrajectoryFactory
+.. doxygenclass:: chemfiles::FormatFactory
     :members: